The Night Dimebag Darrell Was Killed Onstage

-Only 38, Darrell Abbott and his older brother Vinnie Paul were just getting used to life after Pantera — the band they had founded back in 1981 and guided, through both the lean ‘80s glam metal years and bountiful groove metal ‘90s, until becoming one of the world’s most successful and beloved heavy metal giants.
+Darrell Abbott, 38, and his older brother Vinnie Paul were just getting used to life after Pantera – the band they had founded back in 1981 and guided, through both the lean ‘80s glam-metal years and bountiful groove metal ‘90s, until becoming one of the world’s most successful and beloved heavy metal giants.

 A mentally deranged former U.S. Marine named Nathan Gale reportedly first attempted to board the Damageplan tour bus before the show, but had no success.
 Next, within moments of the start of Dimebag’s set, the heavily armed gunman stormed the stage and ruthlessly gunned down the guitarist at point-blank range.

 In the confusion that followed, Gale also shot and killed Damageplan security head Jeffery Thompson and Alrosa Village staff member Erin Halk – both of whom struggled with Gale long enough for the other musicians and countless innocent concertgoers to escape.
 Also killed was Nathan Bray, a fan who heroically attempted to give Dimebag CPR and paid an aawful price as a result.